Summary of Significant Accounting Policies

 Nature of Operations

-Spirit of Texas Bancshares, Inc. (“Spirit,” “STXB” or the “Company”) is a bank holding company headquartered in Conroe, Texas that provides, through its bank subsidiary, Spirit of Texas Bank, SSB (the “Bank”), a variety of financial services to individuals and corporate customers located largely in the State of Texas, and which customers are primarily involved in agricultural, light industrial and commercial arenas.
+Spirit of Texas Bancshares, Inc. (“Spirit” or the “Company”) is a Texas corporation and registered bank holding company headquartered in Conroe, Texas that provides, through its bank subsidiary, Spirit of Texas Bank SSB (the “Bank”), a variety of financial services to individuals and corporate customers that are largely located or conducting business in Texas, and which operate in primarily agricultural, light industrial and commercial areas.

 Risks and Uncertainties

-Additionally, the CARES Act contains provisions that impact federal income taxes including but not limited to an extension to pay and file federal tax returns, bonus depreciation on qualified improvement property and the ability to carry back certain net operating losses to a prior year.
-The Bank will utilize the filing and payment extension and net operating loss carryback provisions.
+Additionally, the CARES Act contained provisions that impact federal income taxes including but not limited to an extension to pay and file federal tax returns, bonus depreciation on qualified improvement property and the ability to carry back certain net operating losses to a prior year.
+The Bank utilized the filing and payment extension and net operating loss carryback provisions.

 Basis of Presentation

-The consolidated financial statements include the accounts of the Company and the accounts of its wholly-owned subsidiary, the Bank.
+The consolidated financial statements include the accounts of the Company and the Bank.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 The accounting and financial reporting policies the Company follows conform, in all material respects, to GAAP and to general practices with the financial services industry.